 In order to write on the negative you had to load the camera with autographic film.
 According to Brian Coe, autographic film was sold in different sizes: A116, A118, A120, A122, A123, A126, A127 and A130.
 "A" prefix stands for "autographic", but they were the same size as conventional films without the A prefix.

-Inventor Henry J. Gaisman had patented the autographic feature in 1913 and again in 1914.
+Inventor Henry J. Gaisman had patented the autographic feature in several patents between 1913 and 1914.

 The autographic film was covered by a carbon copy sheet and a thin red paper.
 When you wrote on these papers with the stylus, the pressure turned them transparent.
 Then, the light would expose your writing in the film.
 You could write in the space between each picture or right over the picture.
 In the finished prints, the text would appear in white letters over a black background.